knsushma/Naive-Bayes-And-Tree-Augmented-Network/README.md

 python t_test.py ../Resources/tic-tac-toe.json
 ```

-For more details, look at hw2.pdf
+For more details about implementation, look at hw2.pdf